tldr-pages/tldr-node-client/README.md

 #### Installation Issues

-- If you are trying to install as non-root user (`npm install -g tldr`) and get something like -
+- If you are trying to install as non-root user (`npm install -g tldr`) and get something like:

  ```
  Error: EACCES: permission denied, access '/usr/local/lib/node_modules/tldr'
  ```

  Then most probably your npm's default installation directory has improper permissions.
 You can resolve it by clicking [here](https://docs.npmjs.com/getting-started/fixing-npm-permissions)

-- If you are trying to install as a root user (`sudo npm install -g tldr`) and get something like -
+- If you are trying to install as a root user (`sudo npm install -g tldr`) and get something like:

 ```
 as root ->
 gyp WARN EACCES attempting to reinstall using temporary dev dir "/usr/local/lib/node_modules/tldr/node_modules/webworker-threads/.node-gyp"
 gyp WARN EACCES user "root" does not have permission to access the dev dir "/usr/local/lib/node_modules/tldr/node_modules/webworker-threads/.node-gyp/8.9.1"
 ```

 You need to add the option `--unsafe-perm` to your command.
 This is because when npm goes to the postinstall step, it downgrades the permission levels to "nobody".
 Probably you should fix your installation directory permissions and install as a non-root user in the first place.

-- If you see an error related to `webworker-threads` like -
+- If you see an error related to `webworker-threads` like:

 ```
 /usr/local/lib/node_modules/tldr/node_modules/natural/lib/natural/classifiers/classifier.js:32